yubraaj11/handwritten-document-conversion/README.md

 ## **Code Structure**

 - **/src**: Contains the core processing scripts.
+- **/motebook**: Contains the notebook used while finetuning TrOCR model.
 - **/models**: Includes the pre-trained models used in text recognition.
 - **/data**: Houses training and test datasets.